Agoric/agoric-sdk/packages/SwingSet/docs/garbage-collection.md

 ## Virtualized Data

 To move large data out of RAM and onto disk, SwingSet gives vats a handful of "virtualized data" tools.
 The most basic is a "virtual object", which is a SwingSet object whose state (properties) are kept on disk when not in active use.
-The second is a "virtual collection" (e.g. what `makeWeakStore()` returns), which is like a WeakMap except that any values keyed by a virtual object are also stored as serialized data on disk.
+The second is a "virtual collection" (e.g. what `makeScalarWeakMapStore()` returns), which is like a WeakMap except that any values keyed by a virtual object are also stored as serialized data on disk.

 Instead of Remotables, virtual objects use "Representatives" as the handle with which the object is sent, received, and manipulated.
 The Representative is a JS `Object`, however it goes away when userspace drops the last strong reference.
 But a new one might be created the next time the object is received (or retrieved from offline data), As a result, a virtual object might be defined and populated, and even reachable/recognizable by other vats (or serialized local data), even though there is no local Representative object at that moment.